Sacha Skarbek: Early career

-Sacha Skarbek is a classically trained musician, taught by distinguished pianist Ronald Smith.
+Sacha Skarbek is a classically trained musician, taught by pianist Ronald Smith.
 He received music scholarships to Northbourne Park and The King's School, Canterbury.
 After graduating from Oxford Brookes University with a degree in music, Skarbek was musical director and keyboard player for Neneh Cherry, Beverley Knight, Alisha's Attic and Jon Bon Jovi.

 Songwriting and production

 Skarbek played a key role in the development of James Blunt with whom he wrote the worldwide No. 1 hit "You're Beautiful".
 Skarbek co-wrote six songs on the multi-platinum selling debut album "Back to Bedlam", including follow up singles "Goodbye My Lover" and "Wisemen".
 In 2008, Skarbek wrote "Cold Shoulder" with Adele.
 The song was released as a single from Adele's multi-platinum selling debut album "19".
 Over the years Skarbek wrote several songs on globally chart topping albums, including Jason Mraz's multi-platinum selling album "We Sing.
 We Dance.
 We Steal Things" as well as Lana Del Rey's best-selling album "Born to Die".
 Skarbek co-wrote Miley Cyrus' "Wrecking Ball" with Mozella and Stephan Moccio which was later produced by Dr. Luke and Cirkut.
 The song topped the Billboard Hot 100 and was awarded multi-platinum around the world.

-Recently, Skarbek set up his own production company "White Rope Music" which focuses on artist development.
+In 2012, Skarbek set up his own production company, White Rope Music, which focuses on artist development.